homescriptone/click-to-chat/README.md

 Once you have configured the settings in the Control Panel, make sure to add the tag to any of the layouts of your website.
 The tag to use is:

-> {{clicktochat}}
+> {{click_to_chat}}

 ### Support

-If you encounter any issues with the add-on or have any questions, please don't hesitate to contact our support team [here](https://homescriptone.com/contact?utm_source=https://statamic.com).
+If you encounter any issues with the add-on or have any questions, please don't hesitate to contact our support team [here](https://homescriptone.freshdesk.com/support/home).

 ## Developers